jakecoppinger/rciti-walking-cycling-counts/README.md

 - Head to https://www.eco-visio.net/v5/login and login
 - Select `Sites` in sidebar
-- Choose the new site (that likely caused a type error on JSON generation as mentioned above)
+- Click on the new site (that likely caused a type error on JSON generation as mentioned above)
 - Select `Location` in sidebar
 - Add these values into `counterLocationCoordinates` in `src/types.ts`